maiself/godot-python-extension/readme.md

 > **Note**
 >
-> Currently this project has only been tested on Linux with Python version 3.11.
+> Currently this project has only been tested on Linux with Python versions 3.11 and 3.12.
 Modifications to the [SConstruct](SConstruct) file may be needed for other platform configurations.
 Please submit issues and pull requests for any problems you run into.

 ## Development